libktx/ktx/collections/README.md

 - `Array` instances can be constructed with `gdxArrayOf` methods, similarly to how you create native arrays in Kotlin.
 - Null-safe `isEmpty()`, `isNotEmpty()` and `size()` methods where added.
 They allow you to inspect the collection even if the variable is a possible null.
-- Null-safe property `lastIndex` was added.
-It returns index of last element in the list or `-1` if the list is empty or null.
+- Null-safe inlined extension property `lastIndex` was added.
+It returns index of last element in the list - or `-1` if the list is null or empty.
 - `+` and `-` operators were overridden: they allow to add and remove elements from the collection.
 They can be invoked with a compatible element type or another collection storing values of the same type.
 Both operator invocations can be chained.